 The increased cost of commercial rents, growth in the number of diversified and international projects and impact of time constraints on all businesses are only a few reasons why the use of virtual teams is on the rise and becoming super heroes for their employers!

 However, there are challenges.
-With virtual teams having the ability to work from anywhere, across multiple time zones and countries, how does one go about managing such a team and extracting their best work?
+With the increase in virtual receptionist services and virtual teams having the ability to work from anywhere, across multiple time zones and countries, how does one go about managing such a team and extracting their best work?

 Given, the benefits to virtual teams are countless and can drastically increase a company’s work flow, efficiency and in the end, bottom line, lets delve a little deeper and look at how best to manage a virtual team.